MBot System Setup

 2. Calibrate the MBot and flash the firmware

-In this step, we are going to flash the calibration script onto the Pico to calibrate it before we flash the firmware.
+In this step, we are going to flash the calibration script onto the Pico to calibrate it and then flash the firmware.

-1. Place the MBot on the floor in a spot with at least 2 feet of clear space all around the robot, preferably on the same type of surface that you plan to use the robots on.
+1. Place the MBot on the floor in a spot with at least 2 feet of clear space around the robot, preferably on the same type of surface you plan to use it on.

 3. Using Minicom to verify

-Here we introduce you the tool Minicom.
-It is a program designed for serial communication that connects devices to a Linux PC via serial ports, we will use Minicom to read the pico printouts from the Pi5.
+Minicom is a program designed for serial communication that connects devices to a Linux PC via serial ports, we will use Minicom to read the pico printouts during the flash process.

 • After flashing the firmware to the Pico, run the following command to start minicom